-As per Wikipedia: random act of kindness is a selfless act performed by a person or people wishing to either assist or cheer up an individual person or people.
+As per Wikipedia: A random act of kindness is a selfless act performed by a person or people wishing to either assist or cheer up an individual person or people.

 Let's break this down....